MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 ### Clean steps
 -->
-### Option 1 - Convert entire solution to an extension

 Use this process when you have a customized Business Central application that you want to upgrade to the Business Central Wave 2 platform.
 This will not upgrade the application to the latest version.
 With this process, you will convert the entire application from C/AL to an base application extension.